Dan7h3x/SciVim/README.md

 git clone https://github.com/Dan7h3x/Nvimpy.git ~/.config/nvim && cd ~/.config/nvim && rm -rf .git && cd ~ && nvim
 ```

-After process of installation use `nvim +checkhealth` command to get health of config.
+After process of installation, use `nvim +checkhealth` command to get health of configuration.

 >> Remember to have functionality of some plugins, use `mason` to install them.
 - `Windows`